brunostjohn/CarveraPCBGuide/README.md

 Feel free to use the roller from the PCB fabrication kit (if you bought it) to ensure the adhesive is nice and squished.

 ![Squishing operations](./assets/milling_section/attach_to_fixture_with_roller.jpg)

+## Finding the 0 point and setting up work coordinates.

 Insert the leveling probe into the spindle.